24

 The expanded passenger terminal provides a total of 24 boarding gates, a brand new 6,000 bags per hour baggage handling system, 7 baggage reclaim carousels and 104 check-in desks.

-DWC Expansion Quick Facts
+DWC Expansion Fast Facts

 • Capacity – 26.5 million (vs current capacity at AUH – 20m, STN – 20m, IST – 30m)